086290-xyz/tchb/docs/zh_CN/contortion_barre.md

 ## How to use the contortion barre

-The contortion barre is a tool that will make it make it possible for you to bend even more and improve your strenght, but also improve your balance.
+The contortion barre is a tool that will make it make it possible for you to bend even more and improve your strength, but also improve your balance.
 The latter is especially thanks to that gravity makes most work for you.
 I was introduced to it by former contortionist Laura Guerriero and she learned me both how it's supposed to be made, but also how to